We are searching for

 The process to transfer ownership from lienholder to borrower is simple and generally handled by the lender.
 First, the lienholder will fill out and send a document to the state Department of Licensing (DOL) or Department of Motor Vehicles (DMV).
 The department will update the car's title to show you as the full owner and send it to you in the mail.
 In addition, you will likely receive a copy of the release form to further prove ownership in the case of a dispute.

-You can not sell a car with an active lien; however, you have several options when trying to sell a vehicle with a lien, as long as you find a way to pay it off in full.
+You can not sell a car with an active lien; however, you have several options when trying to sell a car with a lien, as long as you find a way to pay it off in full.

 Paying Your Loan Early